taskcluster/taskcluster-docs/src/manual/index.md

 The [reference section](/reference) contains documentation about the TaskCluster services and libraries.
 Once you have determined the services you need to interface with, this section can provide all of the technical detail you need to do so successfully.
+The reference section begins with a [guide to the microservices](/reference/guide) that can help to determine the services most relevant to your work.

 The remainder of the manual is divided into major sections based on your level of interaction with TaskCluster.
 [Tasks & Task Execution](/manual/tasks)